miha-stopar/crypto-notes/algebraic_geometry.md

 M_(Y,X) = {f from O_(Y,X); f(x) = 0 for all x from Y}
 ```

 Definition: Let X be a variety.
-The function field of X, denoted by k~(X), is defined to be O_(X,X), the local ring of X along X (note that f from k~(X) is not a function defined at every point of X).
+The function field of X (or field of rational functions on X), denoted by k~(X), is defined to be O_(X,X), the local ring of X along X (note that f from k~(X) is not a function defined at every point of X).

 Definition: A map phi: X -> Y between varieties is a morphism if it is continuous, and if for every open set U ⊂ Y and every regular function on U, the function phi(f) is regular on phi^(-1)(U).
 A map is regular at a point x if it is a morhpism on some open neughborhood of x.